 Antidepressants and increased suicide risk

-The antidepressant warnings note that in some cases, children, adolescents and young adults ages 18 to 24 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting an antidepressant or when the dose is changed.
+The antidepressant warnings note that in some cases, children, adolescents and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting an antidepressant or when the dose is changed.
 Because of this risk, people in these age groups must be closely monitored by loved ones, caregivers and health care providers while taking antidepressants.
-If you — or someone you know — has suicidal thoughts when taking an antidepressant, immediately contact your doctor or get emergency help.
+If you — or someone you know — have suicidal thoughts when taking an antidepressant, immediately contact your doctor or get emergency help.

 Again, make sure you understand the risks of the various antidepressants.
 Working together, you and your doctor can explore options to get your depression symptoms under control.

 Through these talk sessions, you learn about the causes of depression so that you can better understand it.
 You also learn how to identify and make changes in unhealthy behavior or thoughts, explore relationships and experiences, find better ways to cope and solve problems, and set realistic goals for your life.
 Psychotherapy can help you regain a sense of happiness and control in your life and help ease depression symptoms such as hopelessness and anger.
 It may also help you adjust to a crisis or other current difficulty.

 There are several types of psychotherapy that are effective for depression.
 Cognitive behavioral therapy is one of the most commonly used therapies.
 This type of therapy helps you identify negative beliefs and behaviors and replace them with healthy, positive ones.
 It's based on the idea that your own thoughts — not other people or situations — determine how you feel or behave.
 Even if an unwanted situation doesn't change, you can change the way you think and behave in a positive way.
 Interpersonal therapy and psychodynamic psychotherapy are other types of counseling commonly used to treat depression.